 A restructuring of ESL professional development to include all teachers will help the faculty provide high-quality ESL instruction across the curriculum.
 But you, as the principal, don’t have to do it alone - vast research has been conducted to provide a professional development toolkit for instructors of English learners.

 The English Learner Tool Kit by the Office of English Language Acquisition is set to help state and local education agencies meet their obligations to ELLs.
 This toolkit contains guidelines for implementing effective professional development for both ESL and general education teachers and includes a framework for supporting ELLs.

 It’s important to build on the relationships your students already have in the school to not only help the individual student, but use it as technique for professional development.
 The proof is in the psychology.
 Clinical psychologist Kirke H. Olson makes a suggestion on improving teacher training using neuroscience:

 “The student-teacher relationship is the key to helping your teachers.
 Pick a student that has a good relationship with the teacher and use him or her as an example over the span of several weeks or even a full school year.
 The feeling generated by the teacher-student connection will help keep the teacher motivated and make the new learning stick.
 Although it seems you are narrowly focused on one student, the methods the teacher learns will generalize.
 Brain science teaches us that repetition and emotional valence help memory.”

-Protect time for general ed teachers to collaborate with ESL specialists
+Offer a better way for general ed teachers to collaborate with ESL teachers and specialists

 To make the above strategies work, one factor holds the most importance - time.
 Educators across the U.S. struggle to divide time between student education and staff development.
 According to one ESL administrator, “Most of the day, ESL specialists are trying to make their schedules work to offer the quality instruction ELLs deserve with the limited time they have to work with them.”